Scotland's New Tourism Tax: Exploring the challenges and opportunities of the new levy

 OVERVIEW View Conference Agenda

-This conference examines how a Scottish tourism tax might be structured, how it could be operated, what the impact of such a tax would be and the potential benefits which may arise from the use of revenues from a tourism tax.
+This conference examines how Scotland's new tourism tax may be structured, how it could be operated, what the impact of such a tax would be and the potential benefits which may arise from the use of revenues from a tourism tax.
 This conference is timed to coincide with publication of the Bill, will provide a platform to understand the Bill proposals and will discuss how the Bill may be amended or developed before becoming an Act.

 The Scottish Government's draft Bill is expected to be published in the first quarter of 2020 - but what do leading proponents of a tourism tax want to see available as a mechanism for local government?

 Local government funding faces increased demands year on year and the need to balance service delivery with economic development and economic growth is just one of those pressures.
 In that context tourist and business travellers bring tremendous investment into the Scottish economy - and also increase costs and requirements for councils associated with servicing those activities.